 With just a sheet of paper and a few other tools, you can dive into these easy-to-follow instructions and bring this creature to life.

-If you want a Halloween time look, add a night sky with a full moon to draw a spooky scene that would be perfect for vampire bats.
+If you want a Halloween time look, when you are finished creating your drawing, add a night sky with a full moon to draw a spooky scene that would be perfect for vampire bats.

-Bats are nocturnal animals which means they are most active at night.
+Did you know bats are nocturnal animals which means they are most active at night?